nickmalcolm/workfactor/README.md

     + .Net
     + PHP
     + Go
+  - Benchmarks for all libraries on various AWS, Azure, and GCP instance types
   - Add current-state hashcat results (i.e. how fast can attackers brute force a cost-factor 13 password on a GPU-optimised instance)